 The O promotes an understanding and appreciation of the American South through permanent and changing exhibitions and through educational programs, publications, and a research center.

-Southern Museum of African-American Art
+Southern University Museum of Art (Shreveport)

 The museum is comprised of an exquisite collection of over 200 pieces of African and African-American art.
 Imported from the major art producing locales of Africa, the permanent collection brings artistic and detailed vision to the beauty of the different artifacts.